krispy1994/csc648-test-repo/README.md

 # csc648-test-repo
-This is a test repo to show git best practices
+This is a changed README.md file